- About Homelessness

 Nan Roman, President and CEO of the National Alliance to End Homelessness, is a leading national voice on the issue of homelessness.
 The Alliance is a public education, advocacy, and capacity-building organization with a network of over 10,000 nonprofit and public sector agencies and corporate partners around the country.
 Under her leadership, the Alliance has developed a pragmatic plan to end homelessness within ten years.
 To implement this plan, Ms. Roman works closely with members of Congress and the Administration, as well as with cities and states across the nation.
 She collaborates with Alliance partners to educate the public about the real nature of homelessness and successful solutions.
 She has researched and written on the issue, is frequently interviewed by the press, and regularly speaks at events around the country.
 Her unique perspective on homelessness and its solutions comes from over twenty years of local and national experience in the areas of poverty and community-based organizations.

 Shalom Mulkey, the COO of the National Alliance to End Homelessness, oversees the day-to-day operations and directs, administers and coordinates the activities of the Alliance in support of policies, goals and objectives established by the President & Chief Executive Officer and the Board of Directors.
-Shalom brings to the Alliance over 10 years of experience with nonprofit organizations and five-plus years working specifically in administrative and programmatic management of homeless service organizations.
+Ms. Mulkey brings to the Alliance over 10 years of experience with nonprofit organizations and five-plus years working specifically in administrative and programmatic management of homeless service organizations.
 She has a strong background in budgeting, financial management, human resources, and project monitoring.
-Prior to joining the Alliance, Shalom served as the Executive Director of St. Luke’s Shelter and the Director of Administration and Programs for St. Luke’s United Methodist Church.
+Prior to joining the Alliance, she served as the Executive Director of St. Luke’s Shelter and the Director of Administration and Programs for St. Luke’s United Methodist Church.
 She holds an M.P.A with a concentration in Nonprofit Management from George Mason University and a B.A. in Communication Studies from Westmont College in Santa Barbara, C.A.

 Steve Berg, Vice President for Programs and Policy, specializes in employment, economic development, and human services, and the crossover between those issues and housing.
-He came to the Alliance from the Center on Budget and Policy Priorities, where he worked on state-level welfare reform and employment.
+Mr. Berg came to the Alliance from the Center on Budget and Policy Priorities, where he worked on state-level welfare reform and employment.
 Before coming to Washington, he spent 14 years as a legal services attorney in California and Connecticut, working on housing, government benefits, employment and family integrity.
 His experience includes nonprofit management and staff training and development.

 Emanuel Cavallaro is a Communications Associate at the Alliance.
-In that role, he is responsible for social media, media relations and helps determine the Alliance’s overall messaging strategy.
+In that role, Mr. Cavallaro is responsible for social media, media relations and helps determine the Alliance’s overall messaging strategy.
 He graduated from the University of Dayton with BA in Journalism/Communications and minor in Political Science and has a background in print journalism.
 His articles and photographs have appeared in the Dayton Daily News, the Springfield News-Sun and the Dayton City Paper.
 He also has done public relations work for his alma mater, the University of Dayton, as well as event organizing, fundraising and public relations for a nonprofit arts organization that he and his friends started in his home town of Dayton, OH, The Dayton Circus Creative Collective.

 Kay Moshier McDivitt

 Kay Moshier McDivitt is a Technical Assistance Specialist at the Alliance.
-In this role, she works with the Center for Capacity Building to help communities create, implement, and evaluate plans to end homelessness based on their specific needs.
+In this role, Ms. McDivitt works with the Center for Capacity Building to help communities create, implement, and evaluate plans to end homelessness based on their specific needs.
 She is the Center’s point person on issues related to retooling transitional housing and the Performance Improvement Clinics, and assists in projects ranging from 10 year plan development to rapid re-housing planning.
-Prior to joining the Alliance in 2011, Kay served as the Community Homeless Advisor for the Lancaster County (PA) Coalition to End Homelessness, providing leadership for the County’s 10 Year Plan to End Homelessness and Continuum of Care, and as Vice President for Programs for Tabor Community Services, Inc., where she oversaw a number of model program initiatives focused on ending homelessness including prevention and rapid rehousing approaches.
+Prior to joining the Alliance in 2011, she served as the Community Homeless Advisor for the Lancaster County (PA) Coalition to End Homelessness, providing leadership for the County’s 10 Year Plan to End Homelessness and Continuum of Care, and as Vice President for Programs for Tabor Community Services, Inc., where she oversaw a number of model program initiatives focused on ending homelessness including prevention and rapid rehousing approaches.
 She has provided community leadership in the homeless service arena since 1994 both at the local level and national level on best practice models for ending homelessness.
-She received her degrees in Social Work and Sociology from Eastern Mennonite University.
+Ms. McDivitt received her degrees in Social Work and Sociology from Eastern Mennonite University.

 Martena Reed is a Research Associate with the Alliance’s Homelessness Research Institute.
-Reed has evaluation experience in the areas of mental health and homelessness.
+Ms. Reed has evaluation experience in the areas of mental health and homelessness.
 Prior to joining the Alliance, she worked at Westat on multiple evaluations of programs for homeless families and on a university-county mental health agency collaboration project where she primarily worked with the agency to enhance its quality improvement efforts, including developing and piloting an instrument to assess organizational capacity to provide mental health consumers with integrated care.
-She received her Master of Social Work with a focus in policy analysis and evaluation from University of Michigan.
+Ms. Reed received her Master of Social Work with a focus in policy analysis and evaluation from University of Michigan.